eraycetinay/gulp-grab/README.md

 ## Examples
 - Get all included JS files in index.html and move them to dist/js folder.
 - Get all included CSS files in index.html and move them to dist/css folder.
-- Get included private CSS and JS files in index.html and move them to dist/private folder.
+- Get only included private CSS and JS files in index.html and move them to dist/private folder.

 index.html
 ```